yash-patel-01/computervision_project/tracking_baseline/README.md

 # Football Player & Ball Tracking — Baseline

-A compact, course-aligned tracking-by-detection baseline for short football clips.
+A tracking-by-detection baseline for football clips using Faster R-CNN detection and classical tracking algorithms.

 Pipeline
 - Detector (e.g., DETR) for players and ball